arthurgritzky/APR-Turtlebot/README.md

 **Communication with the turtlebot**

-	lidar scan
+•	lidar scan

 ![message_scan](https://github.com/arthurgritzky/APR-Turtlebot/assets/89546471/6b989244-2493-4bf6-93bb-1332757a472c)

+The distances are used to determine the relative position of the pole.

-	odom message
+•	odom message

 ![message_odom](https://github.com/arthurgritzky/APR-Turtlebot/assets/89546471/169e5689-4a59-4f21-8144-89383595f0f5)

+The odom message is used to determine the position an oriontation of the robot in regards to the starting position (origing)

-	cmd_vel message
+•	cmd_vel message

 ![message_cmd_vel](https://github.com/arthurgritzky/APR-Turtlebot/assets/89546471/f515c5e6-9438-4055-b036-739495b23527)

+This command allows for the request of a linear and angular velocity of the robot.